How to Get a Job in Cybersecurity

 The Fullstack Academy Cyber bootcamp prepares you with the skills, knowledge, specialized training, and support needed to pursue these recognized industry certifications.
 With some additional independent study, your Cyber skills and foundational understanding of security concepts will help you ace these assessments–helping your resume to stand out in the field.

 This entry-level certification demonstrates you have the foundational knowledge to qualify for entry-level Cyber positions–as well as practice identifying and analyzing security incidents.

 Following certification in CompTIA Security+, students may pursue this intermediate-level Cybersecurity Analyst certification to highlight their proficiency in the application of behavioral analytics.

 Getting Your First Job

 There are many techniques you can use to get your first cybersecurity job offer.
-Fullstack Cyber Career Success team supports grads in creating important job search resources such as building a technical resume and technical LinkedIn page as well as providing networking best practices, and interview preparation assistance.
+Professional Career Coaches at Fullstack Academy support grads in optimizing the job search process with technical resume and LinkedIn page writing assistance, networking guidance, best practices, and interview preparation.

 Looking Ahead: Cyber Career Growth Potential

 There are many opportunities for advancement in a cyber career path.
 Surprising to most people is that an entry-level cyber professional can, in as little as one year, increase their pay to $101,231 as a Penetration Tester.

 After four years in the field, they can work their way up to a Cybersecurity Architect role with an average salary of $146,144 (source: cyberseek.org).
 It’s worth noting that this is just one example of what your career path could look like as an ambitious cyber expert.
 As with other industries, everyone’s path will be different.